 At the Federal level, the SR&ED (or “shred”) tax credit is refundable at a rate of 35% for up to a $3,000,000 refundable limit of eligible project expenditures.
-This refundable limit is depends on three factors. your company must be a Canadian Controlled Private Corporation.
+This refundable limit depends on three factors.
+Your company must be a Canadian Controlled Private Corporation.
 The total net income of your company is below $800,000.
 Taxable capital employed in Canada is less than $50,000,000.

 Each province uses their own SR&ED calculation to supplement the Federal SRED tax credit.
 See the table below for each province’s refund percentages.

 |Alberta||10%||Yes||The Alberta SRED tax credit is calculated from the Federal SR&ED expenditure pool|

 |British Columbia||10%||Yes||The British Columbia SRED tax credit is calculated from the Federal SR&ED expenditure pool|

 |Manitoba||20%||100% refundable for work performed with an approved research institute and 50% refundable for work performed in-house||The Manitoba SRED tax credit is calculated from the Federal SR&ED expenditure pool and also includes the cost of capital equipment for the use of scientific research and experimental development activities.|

 |New Brunswick||15%||Yes||The New Brunswick SRED tax credit is calculated from the Federal SR&ED expenditure pool|

 |Newfoundland||15%||Yes||The Newfoundland SRED tax credit is calculated from the Federal SR&ED expenditure pool|